sopac/pacsafe-doc/training/tonga/drm_concepts.rst

 The disaster management cycle
 -----------------------------

 *This cycle is commonly used in Australia to describe disaster management.
 How widespread is it in the Pacific? - CA*

 The disaster management cycle is a continuous loop that connects four core elements in managing disasters.

+* Prevention
 * Preparedness
-* Preparation
 * Response
 * Recovery